 A fragment of stucco from Villa de Xauxelles in the MARQ archaeology museum in Alicante.

 It was probably the home of a very upmarket Roman citizen, possibly a senator with the imposing name of Lucio Lucrecio Servilio Galo Semproniano, and boasted lavishly decorated baths.

 Archaeologists would dearly love to get back in for another good look at the site, but apparently it’s on private property, so that’s that….at least for now.

 Our problem now is how to get across the Alicante-Valencia motorway, which blocks our path.
 The quickest way, if not the most scenic, is to follow the lane through Xauxelles until you hit the main Villajoyosa-Orxeta road.
 Turn left and cross the motorway bridge.

-Then it’s ten minutes roadside walking (there’s a protected lane for pedestrians and cyclists on the right hand side) until you see the signs for Rugby La Vila and Embalse de Amadorio – the Amadorio reservoir – to your left.
+Then it’s ten minutes roadside walking.
+There’s a protected lane for pedestrians and cyclists on the right hand side.
+Turn left where you see the signs for Rugby La Vila and Embalse de Amadorio – the Amadorio reservoir.

 El Pantano del Amadorio – the Amadorio dam

 Keep right ahead for 15 minutes or so and the dam comes into view.
 Branch left through a short tunnel (no cars, pedestrians only) and out onto the road that runs across the top of the dam.

 Views are great both ways; across the reservoir and up into the mountains beyond, or down to Villajoyosa and the sea (click through the slide show below)